Th4ntis/th4ntis.github.io/README.md

 </h1>

 <div align="center">
-I'm Th4ntis, a cyber security and information security enthusiast.
-I enjoy the world of Cyber Security and Information Security as a career and a hobby.
-I'm a professional penetration tester who specializes in wireless hacking, my background also includes network penetration testing.
-I have my PNPT, and I enjoy tinkering with electronics and sharing my knowledge to others via my blog and my gitbook of CyberSec notes.
+I'm a Cyber Security enthusiast.
+I enjoys the world of Cyber Security as a career and a hobby.
+I'm a professional penetration tester who specializes in wireless hacking, my background also includes network penetration testing and SOC work.
+I have my PNPT, CRTP, Security+, and other minor certs like Splunk Fundamental 1 and 2, and other.
+I enjoys tinkering with electronics and sharing my knowledge to others via my blog and gitbook of CyberSec notes.

 ![Banner](https://github.com/Th4ntis/th4ntis.github.io/raw/main/assets/TWITTER%20BANNER.jpg)